cinthiagon/fake_uber_dataset/README.md

 # FAKE UBER TRIPS DATASET 🚘

 This repository contains two Python scripts that generate synthetic datasets for various analytical purposes.
 These datasets can be used for data analysis, machine learning, and other forms of analytics.
-The scripts leverage the Faker and Random libraries to create realistic, yet fictional data.
+You can see an example [here](https://public.tableau.com/shared/HZC9N5CYS?:display_count=n&:origin=viz_share_link).
+Disclaimer: the scripts leverage the Faker and Random libraries to create **realistic, yet fictional** data.

 ## Scripts